Mafia III: Gameplay

-Mafia III is an action-adventure game set in an open world environment and played from a third-person perspective, in which the player assume control of Lincoln Clay, a Vietnam War veteran on a quest to seek revenge for his adopted family, who are murdered by local mobs.
+Mafia III is an action-adventure game set in an open world environment and played from a third-person perspective, in which the player assume control of Lincoln Clay, a Vietnam War veteran on a quest to seek revenge for his adopted family, who are murdered by the local mob.
 The game is set in 1968 New Bordeaux, a re-imagined version of New Orleans, with the game world being larger than the Mafia and Mafia II maps combined.
 Mafia III's map is made up of ten districts: Bayou Fantom, Delray Hollow, Barclay Mills, Frisco Fields, Pointe Verdun, Tickfaw Harbor, Southdowns, River Row, Downtown, and the French Ward.
-Players can complete objectives using a variety of approaches.
-For example, players can use the weapons provided in the game, like shotguns and revolvers, to eliminate enemies, or call for allies, who arrive in a van and assist players.
+The player can complete objectives using a variety of approaches.
+For example, they can use the weapons provided in the game, like shotguns and revolvers, to eliminate enemies, or call for allies, who arrive in a van and assist them.

 Alternatively, they can make use of stealth tactics throughout the entire mission without being noticed by enemies.
 The core gameplay revolves around gunplay.
-In addition, players can also perform executing moves and engage in melee-combat.
-The game features a cover system, allowing players to take cover behind objects to avoid enemy gunfire or detection.
-Players can interrogate non-playable characters after defeating them in order to gain more information on their objectives, like scaring them while driving a car.
-Players can attack and overrun locations owned by the Italian mob, and assign one of their lieutenants to operate around the local area.
-The game allows players to drive cars from the era with realistic driving mechanics and sounds.
+In addition, the player can also perform executing moves and engage in melee-combat.
+The game features a cover system, allowing them to take cover behind objects to avoid enemy gunfire or detection.
+The player can interrogate non-playable characters after defeating them in order to gain more information on their objectives, like scaring them while driving a car.
+The player can attack and overrun locations owned by the Italian mob, and assign one of their lieutenants to operate around the local area.
+The game allows them to drive cars from the era with realistic driving mechanics and sounds.

 Synopsis

 Setting

 Set nearly two decades after its predecessor, Mafia III takes place during the late 1960s, within the fictional U.S. city of New Bordeaux.
 Situated within America's southern states and coastline, the city is composed of island districts, industrial complexes and ports, high-rise offices and apartments, slums, suburban housing, and historical districts, interconnected by railroads and an extensive road network, with a large swampland separating the city from the coast.
-The city consists of a mixture of cultures including African Americans, Irish, Italians and Haitians, and is mostly controlled by one Mafia crime family – the Marcano family – alongside smaller organisations like the Irish Mob, the Haitian Mob, the Black Mob, and the Southern Union, a group of white supremacists.
+The city consists of a mixture of cultures including African Americans, Irish, Italians and Haitians, and is mostly controlled by one Mafia crime family – the Marcano family – alongside smaller organizations like the Irish Mob, the Haitian Mob, the Black Mob, and the Southern Union, a group of white supremacists.

 The city's design, including its architectural styles, cultures and lifestyles, were influenced by the real-life aspects of the southern United States during the time period, primarily the city of New Orleans.
 The game's story focuses primarily within this setting, while its downloadable content expands the setting with additional locations around New Bordeaux.